Markham District High School: Canadian football

+Curling

 The Markham Marauders boys curling team has been YRAA champions and OFSAA participants for the past four years.
 Notably, the 2007–08 team finished 4th out of the 20 teams entered at OFSAA in Peterborough.

 In addition, the 1986 Markham Marauders boys curling team were YRAA champions and runner up at OFSAA.

 The Markham Marauders girls curling team won the 2013–14 YRAA championships and represented the school at OFSAA in Brampton where they also finished 4th out of the 20 teams entered.

 Both of the Markham Marauders curling teams (boys and girls) won the 2015–16 YRAA championships and represented the school at OFSAA in Northbay in March 2016.